MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 #> numeric(0)
 ```

-Apparently we could turn
+Apparently we could change
+the handwriting based text
 page of handwriting to match
-the text from
+the text from Project Gutenberg
-Project Gutenberg
 with 174 changes.
 Quite a lot for one page!
 But we have to bear in mind